Qianlong Emperor — A Lucky Monarch and His Autocratic Reign

 The banned and destroyed books were nearly as many as that were compiled in this huge collection; plenty of historical documents concerning the Ming Dynasty had been systematically perished or "decorated" as well.

 This was a huge disaster for Chinese culture.

 Book Shape Lacquer Box of the Qing Dynasty — Shanghai Museum (Photo by Dongmaiying)

 Unparalleled Literary Inquisition with Substantial Massacres

-In Ming and other former Chinese dynasties, people wouldn’t be executed because of words; they even were praised when they criticized the emperor properly in face, when they directly said the current emperor was ridiculous, unqualified, or incapable.
+In former Chinese dynasties, such as Tang (618 — 907), Song (960 — 1279), and Ming (1368 — 1644), people wouldn’t be executed because of words.
+On the contrary, they would be praised when they criticized the emperor properly in the face.

-He had over 1000 fancy seals, and he always stamped his seals or just wrote comments directly on many exceptional paintings and calligraphy works.
+He had over 1000 fancy seals, and he always stamped his seals or just wrote comments directly on many exceptional Chinese paintings and calligraphy works.

 Cutting Off From the Outside World

-Qian Long Emperor's Abdication and Legacy
+Abdication and Legacy

 You Might Also Like: